knative/serving/docs/telemetry.md

 First, deploy monitoring components.

-### Elasticsearch, Kibana, Prometheus & Grafana Setup
+### Elasticsearch, Kibana, Prometheus, and Grafana Setup

 You can use two different setups: